 That was my Dad.

 I told them the one where a little girl got to drive a big huge tractor when she was only 12 because she lived on a farm.
 And how her amazing mother taught her to work so hard.

 That was my Mom and her Mom.

-I told them the one about a girl in sixth grade who couldn't close her mouth because she had such big buck teeth along with braces and head gear.
+I told them the one about a girl in sixth grade who couldn’t close her mouth because she had such a huge overbite along with braces and head gear.
 And how she hated it but she was so glad she went through it when she finally got her braces off.

 That was me again.

 I told them the one about this brave boy, the oldest of five kids, who lost his Dad to cancer when he was fifteen.
 This one makes me cry every time I think about it.
 His widowed mother was so strong and took care of so much by herself.
 And that boy had to kick in and sort of be a “Dad” to his younger siblings at such a young age.
 Although they both had to go through so much heart ache it made them into such extraordinary people.

 That was my Dad and my Grandma.

 I told the one about how this one girl’s family pulled her out of her beloved high school when she was a freshman and whisked her off along with her eight siblings to live in England for six months.
 She about died because she missed her friends so much and she had to wear a very ugly brown school uniform to her English school there.
 But when it was all said and done boy oh boy she wouldn’t trade that experience for anything in the world!
 Hard is good.